 You shout to someone if you want their attention.
 You want them to notice you.

 ~I saw my friend across the street.
-I shouted to him so he knew I was here.
+I shouted to him so he would see me.

 THROW AT – THROW TO

 If you throw something at someone/something you want to hit them.

-~When my brother and I were younger we used to go in the backyard after it snowed and throw snowballs at each other
+~When my brother and I were younger we used to go into the backyard after it snowed and throw snowballs at each other.

 If you throw something to someone you want them to catch it.